-Medicare provides "extra help" to pay prescription drug costs for people who have limited income and resources.
+Medicare provides Extra Help to pay prescription drug costs for people who have limited income and resources.
 Resources include your savings and stocks, but not your home or car.
-If you qualify, you may get help paying for any Medicare drug plan's monthly premium, and prescription Copayments.
-If you qualify, this extra help will count toward your out-of-pocket costs.
+If you qualify, you get help paying for any Medicare drug plan's monthly premium, and prescription Copayments.
+This Extra Help also counts toward your out-of-pocket costs.